UCMJ Article 81

 In addition to creating a strong legal defense and handling all court-martial and military criminal justice matters, Aden Wilkie can also provide superior military discharge upgrade counsel and record correction, as well.
 Located in Jacksonville, NC, the Wilkie Law Firm provides Camp Lejeune legal services as well as Fort Bragg legal services, in addition to serving other bases, camps, stations, and posts across the nation.

 Please keep in mind that this article is for general information purposes.
 Once an attorney-client relationship with Aden Wilkie is established, you will be able to learn more about your legal options regarding your unique Article 81 conspiracy case.
-Call 910-333-9626 today for a free consultation or complete our online intake form to learn more.
+Call 910-333-9626 today for a consultation or complete our online intake form to learn more.

 ¹ United States v.
 Ramsey, 52 M.J.
 322 (C.A.A.F.
 2000); United States v.
 Carroll, 43 M.J.
 487 (C.A.A.F.
 1996)